Teensville

 Teensville is the twelfth studio album recorded by American guitarist and producer Chet Atkins, released in 1960.

+Overview

 The idea here was for Atkins to release a record appealing to teens who were now interested in rock 'n roll.
 The original version of "Oh Lonesome Me", a hit on both the pop and country charts for Don Gibson, was produced by Atkins and featured his guitar.

 The original liner notes were by The Everly Brothers whom Atkins later produced.